Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 Trending News

-As they marched from Velodrome Park, the group carried signs claiming "RFK is the danger, NOT vaccines," referencing the top health official's critique of vaccinations.
+As they marched from Velodrome Park to Pennington, the group carried signs claiming "RFK is the danger, NOT vaccines."

 "Vaccines Make America Healthy," another sign read.
 "RFK lies, kids die."